Louis Hartz: The Founding of New Societies

 Hartz edited and wrote substantial sections of The Founding of New Societies, published in 1964, in which he developed and expanded upon his “fragment thesis.”
 Hartz developed this thesis from the idea that those nations which originated as settler colonies are “fragments” of the original European nation that founded them.
 Hartz called them fragments because these colonies, in a sense, froze the class structure and underlying ideology prevalent in the mother country at the time of their foundation and did not experience the further evolution experienced in Europe.
 He considered Latin America and French Canada to be fragments of feudal Europe; the United States, English Canada, and Dutch South Africa to be liberal fragments; and Australia and English South Africa to be "radical" fragments (incorporating the nonsocialist working class radicalism of Britain in the early 19th century).

 Later years and death

 Hartz led a normal life until a sudden and unexplained emotional disturbance changed his entire personality in 1971.
 He refused all medical help.
 He divorced in 1972, rejected all his friends, and feuded intensely with Harvard students, faculty, and administrators.
-In 1974, he resigned, but he continued to utilize his scholarly skills and pursue his interests.
+In 1974, he resigned, but he continued to use his scholarly skills and pursue his interests.
 Hartz spent his final years in London, New Delhi, New York City, and then Istanbul, where he died of an epileptic seizure in January 1986.